Parallel Weighted Random Sampling: Preliminaries

 \subsection{Weighted Sampling using Exponential Variates}

-It is well known that an unweighted sample without replacement of size $k$ out of $n$ items $1..n$ can be obtained by associating with each item a uniform variate $v_i \Def \texttt{rand}()$, and selecting the $k$ with the smallest associated variates.
-This method can be generalized to generate a \emph{weighted} sample without replacement by raising uniform variates to the power~$1/w_i$ and selecting the $k$ items with the \emph{largest} associated values \cite{efraimidis1999par,efraimidis2006reservoir,efraimidis2015stream}.
-Equivalently, one can generate exponential random variates $v_i \Def -\ln(\texttt{rand}())/w_i$ and select the $k$ items with the \emph{smallest} associated $v_i$ \cite{arratia2002expclock} (``\emph{exponential clocks method}''), which is numerically more stable.
+It is well-known that a uniform sample without replacement of size $k$ out of $n$ items $1..n$ can be obtained by associating with each item a uniform variate from the interval $(0,1]$, $v_i \Def \rand$, and selecting the $k$ items with the smallest associated variates $v_i$ (\eg Refs.~\cite{sunter1977list,fan62res}).
+This method can be generalized to generate a \emph{weighted} sample without replacement by raising uniform variates to the power of the inverse of the items' weights, that is, $v_i \Def \rand^{1/w_i}$ and selecting the $k$ items with the \emph{largest} associated values $v_i$ \cite{efraimidis1999par,efraimidis2006reservoir,efraimidis2015stream}.
+Equivalently, one can generate \emph{exponentially distributed random variates} $v_i \Def -\ln(\rand)/w_i$ and select the $k$ items with the \emph{smallest} associated $v_i$ \cite{arratia2002expclock} (``\emph{exponential clocks method}''), which amounts to a simple $x \mapsto -\ln(x)$ mapping of the above, but is numerically more stable and easier to generate in a vectorized fashion.